ArpineKoz/ds_starter/README.md

 │   ├── interim        <- Any intermediate tranformations of data.
 │   ├── processed      <- The final data sets for modelling and production.
 │   └── raw            <- The original data.
-│
-├── decisions          <- Decision records, for both architecture and analysis.
 |
 ├── docs               <- Support documents for project and the code.
 │
 ├── examples           <- Examples of project code use (organised in directories as appropriate).
 │
 ├── models             <- Trained models.
-│
-├── references         <- Manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated reports.
 │   └── figures        <- Generated graphics and figures to be used in reporting.